tarruda/python-ush/README.rst

 >>> (echo('some more data') | cat | '.stdout+')()
 (0, 0)
 >>> str(cat('.stdout'))
-'tests\nsetup.cfg\nREADME.rst\npytest.ini\nbin\nsome more data\n'
+'tests\nsetup.cfg\npytest.ini\nbin\nREADME.rst\nsome more data\n'

 While only the first and last command of a pipeline may redirect stdin/stdout, any command in a pipeline may redirect stderr through the `stderr` option:
 >>> ls('invalid-file', stderr='.stderr', raise_on_error=False)()
 (2,)
 >>> str(cat('.stderr'))
-"ls: cannot access 'invalid-file': No such file or directory\n"
+'ls: cannot access invalid-file: No such file or directory\n'

 Besides redirecting to/from filenames, it is possible to redirect to/from any file-like object: